laipn/company-fit/README.md

 The quote while sensational but does bring up an interesting historical observation.

+#### Prisoner's Dilemmas and the Necessity of Management

 An additional factor in this trend is that hierachies *must* form in any endeavor where [specialization](https://www.researchgate.net/publication/246368812_Hierarchies_and_the_Organization_of_Specialization) occurs -- this is because [prisoner's dilemmas](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) inevitabley occurs.
 If Bob from Sales want a feature to show Walmart, that Alice from engineering feels is infeasible, someone must tie-break.
 Barring absolute commitment to the company, the indecision -- whose consequences are negligible to both Bob and Alice -- must be decided for the good company.
 Inspiring "commitment" is a leadership quality we discuss in the next section.
+Thus the introduction of a strict-hierachial management class **is** necessary for an organization to function.
+Fully egalitarian organization tend to fail for the same reasons that communes and socialism tends to fail.

+Experience shows that it is often not the more technically competent manager that is the better decidier, is it often the one with better people skills.
+The inability for Bob and Alice to agree  does not stem from an unresolvable technical disagreement; it stems from the fact that they both acting [rationally](https://en.wikipedia.org/wiki/Rational_agent) to futher their own self itnerests.
+Both actors often *will* be able to provide a convincing technical justication for their decisions, the manager just needs to decide which actor is being disgengenuous.
+As such the process is typically:

+1. Bob and Alice disagree technically.
+Figure out whether it is worth the company's time and effort to intervene.
+If yes, continue.
+2. Take each of them offline and find out whether they likely disagree because of existing personal issues.
+If "potential profit is high", continue.
+Else, use personal judgement on reading biases to make a decision.
+3. If no pre-existing biases, then ask each to provide a technical justification in a document.
+If no-one backs off, continue.
+Else read the documents yourself.
+If disgengenuous is detected, favor the opposing party.
+4. If there are political aspects at play (denying Bob or Alice would annoy their own management), esclate up the management hierarchy.
+Else escalate up the technical hierarchy.

+> [!TODO]:
+> Add the above to the company fit assessment

+Not much of the above depends on the manager having good technical skills.
+It does however requires a separate strict technical hierarchy in place.
+Which is what you see in practice in tech coportation.
+Tech and management tracks are separate.

 #### Defining Leadership